Raigyo/next-js-stream-me/README.md

 3. Create environment variables for your localhost server

 Note: database cluster is hosted on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+The application uses **Serverless architecture** (also known as serverless computing or function as a service, FaaS) is a software design pattern where applications are hosted by a third-party service, eliminating the need for server software and hardware management by the developer.
+Applications are broken up into individual functions that can be invoked and scaled individually.

 **Apollo Server Express** allows us to build a GraphQL query interface on top of an existing Express server.